crystal-linux/iso/README.md

 Build the (new) Arch-based pear iso.

 ## How to Build:
 You will have to use Arch or Arch-Based distros to build this ISO File.
-Cause Arch Helps Arch LOL.
 1. Install Dependencies
 2. Go to the project folder
 3. Run `./build_iso.sh`